radfmohs/testb4/README.md

 Set FLASH_NVR_PRO_BYTE01 register (0x6B) to 0xAA
 Ø	No: go to step3
 3. Configure FLASH_ADDR01 register (0x69) to give the sector address.
-4. Set 1’b1 to bit-4 of FLASH_UNLOCK register (0x65) to enable SPI_SER after this operation is completed, the SPI_SER will be automatically cleared.
+4. Set 1’b1 to bit-4 of FLASH_UNLOCK register (0x65) to enable spi_ser after this operation is completed, the spi_ser will be automatically cleared.
 5. Read bit-4 of FLASH_UNLOCK register (0x65) until the bit-4 is 0.
 6. Read the data again (will be 0xFFFF_FFFF) to confirm if it is successfully erased.
 7. Go back to step 2 to erase the next sector if needed.

-5.3.8.
+1.9.
 Chip erase
 Note that chip erase only erases main array and RDN sectors, user can select external clock (1Mhz) or internal clock (128Khz)
 1. Set FLASH_UNLOCK_PRO (0x6C) to 0xAA
 2. Write 1’b1 to FLASH_UNLOCK register (0x65) by setting bit-5 to enable spi_cer after this operation is completed, the spi_cer will be automatically cleared.
 3. Read bit-5 of FLASH_UNLOCK register (0x65) until bit-5 is 0.
 4. Read the data again (will be 0xFFFF_FFFF) to confirm if it is successfully erased.

-5.3.9.
+1.9.
 Deep Standby mode
 The device enters the Deep Standby mode when both DPSTB and CEb are high, all internal circuitries are not enabled during this mode
 This function will be valid when enabling PMU register bit[3], that is when write this bit to 1 via SPI, flash state machina will enter DPSLEEP state, then flash IP will enter Deep Standby mode, flash_fclk will be gate
-5.3.10.
+1.9.
 DEBUG MODE
 Used for reading and writing tests on the trim register in the flash controller READ step:
 1. Set DEBUG_MODE_TYPE register to 0x01, enter READ DEBUG MODE